PolMine/polmineR/cran-comments.md

 ## R CMD check results

 When building on Windows, you may see the following NOTE: "Package suggested but not available for checking: 'rcqp'" The RcppCWB provides the main interface for querying corpora, so this is no impediment for Windows users.
+If

 Apart from this, there were no ERRORs, WARNINGs or NOTEs on the Linux / macOS / Windows environments I used.